-This report was prepared on behalf of the states participating in the third Regional Greenhouse Gas Initiative (RGGI) control period (Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont).
+The 2018 Monitoring Report on CO2 Emissions from Electricity Generation and Imports in the Regional Greenhouse Gas Initiative (2018 Electricity Monitoring Report) was prepared on behalf of the states participating in the Regional Greenhouse Gas Initiative (RGGI): Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont, and Virginia.
 The opinions expressed in this report do not necessarily reflect those of any of the states participating in RGGI, and reference to any specific product, service, process, or method does not constitute an implied or expressed recommendation or endorsement of it.
 Further, RGGI, Inc., and the states participating in RGGI make no warranties or representations, expressed or implied, as to the fitness for particular purpose or merchantability of any product, apparatus, or service, or the usefulness, completeness, or accuracy of any processes, methods, or other information contained, described, disclosed, or referred to in this report.
 RGGI, Inc. and the states participating in RGGI make no representation that the use of any product, apparatus, process, method, or other information will not infringe privately owned rights and will assume no liability for any loss, injury, or damage resulting from, or occurring in connection with, the use of information contained, described, disclosed, or referred to in this report.

-The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort of the New England and Mid-Atlantic states to reduce emissions of carbon dioxide (CO2), a greenhouse gas that causes global warming.
+The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort of Eastern states to reduce emissions of carbon dioxide (CO2), a greenhouse gas that causes global warming.